mantidproject/mantid/docs/source/algorithms/CalculateCarpenterSampleCorrection-v1.rst

 2. The multiple scattering correction workspace will be OutputWorkspaceBaseName + `_ms` and will be in `.getItem(1)`.

-This is the child algorithm that :ref:`algm-CarpenterSampleCorrection` (also known as :ref:`algm-MultipleScatteringCylinderAbsorption`) uses to calculate and apply the correction to a sample workspace.
+This is the child algorithm that :ref:`algm-CarpenterSampleCorrection` (previously known as *MultipleScatteringCylinderAbsorption*) uses to calculate and apply the correction to a sample workspace.

 Usage
 -----